oddluck/limnoria-plugins/README.md

 `worddle [easy|medium|hard|evil | stop|stats]`

 > Play a Worddle game.
-With no specified command, a default game
+With no argument, a new game will start with the
-> will start (default is set in the config, usually 'easy' or a
+> default difficulty (see worddleDifficulty in the Configuration section).
-> min word length of 3).
-If a game is already started, you will join
-> the game in progress.
+> If a game is already started, you will join the game in progress.
 >
-> In addition, you may Use the following subcommands:
+> In addition, you may use the following subcommands:
 >
 >     easy     minimum acceptable word length: 3 (overrides config)
 >     medium   minimum acceptable word length: 4      "       "